Warren faces scrutiny over another potential inconsistency, in story about mother’s temper

 WARREN STANDS BY CLAIM SCHOOL FORCED HER OUT OF TEACHING JOB DUE TO PREGNANCY

-But Fox News has learned that incident -- and Warren’s memory of her mother’s aggression -- are missing from a very similar story about going away to college in an earlier book called “A Fighting Chance.”
+But the incident -- and Warren’s memory of her mother’s aggression -- are missing from a very similar story about going away to college in an earlier book called “A Fighting Chance.”

 “My mother kept saying no, but then Daddy surprised both of us, saying: ‘Let her try, Polly,’” Warren wrote in the 2014 book.